 The standard teaching (since the 1970s) is that patients with PD suffer because a deficiency of dopamine, and therefore, that dopamine (in the form of levodopa) should be supplemented or stimulated.
 However, studies show that the individual neurons vital for our ability to move any muscle are producing near-normal amounts of dopamine even in the end stages of PD.
 At the same time, these neurons cannot protect themselves from dopamine-related toxicity as can normal neurons, so the small number of living neurons to control movement become more dysfunctional and die because of the dopamine they are producing.

 With diseases having similar cell physiology and pathology, we've learned that the best long-term outcome is realized when the average levels of the neurotransmitter (in this case dopamine) are reduced while still allowing for temporary increases as activity requires.
 The most recognized parallel is that of chronic heart failure, where the biology is quite similar, though substituting norepinephrine for dopamine as the relevant neurotransmitter.
 And in the 1990s, studies were performed that enabled the treatment of that disease shift 180 degrees, from stimulating norepinephrine to blocking it (using beta-blockers), which slowed, stopped or even reversed disease progression.

-I figured out how to control dopamine levels according to this model, which will protect the critical and delicate neurons deep in the brain responsible for the disease, and allow them to function better so people can function better.
+In this context, I figured out how to control dopamine levels according to this model, which will protect the critical and delicate neurons deep in the brain responsible for the disease, and allow them to function better so people can function better.

 Perceptions and Possibilities